 Why Eye Exercises?

-Eye exercises are safe.
+Parents often encourage their children to do strengthening exercises for their other muscles, especially when children play sports.
+However, they often neglect to remind their children to take care of their eyes!
+Eye exercises are a safe way to do just that.
 They are also designed to strengthen the eye over time, improving vision instead of just placing a lens in front of a damaged eye.
 A lens, whether it is in the form of glasses or contacts, will do nothing to help improve your child’s vision.
 You simply can’t correct the source of the problem with lenses.

 Performing eye exercises is also easy and fast.
 Even young children can be taught to use basic eye exercises to improve their vision.
-Eye exercises are ideal for children of all ages because teaching kids to strengthen their eyesight early on will benefit them as they grow older – the longer they can avoid eye glasses and contacts, the better!
+Eye exercises are ideal for children of all ages because teaching kids to strengthen their eyesight early on will benefit them as they grow older – the longer they can avoid corrective eyeglasses and contacts, the better!